s311354/Louis/_posts/2019-07-06-How_to_document_your_code_by_using_doxygen.md

 <li> INPUT:
       - specify the files and/or directories that contain documented source files.</li>
 <li> OUTPUT_DIRECTORY:
-      - specify the path into which the generated documentatino will be written.</li>
+      - specify the path into which the generated documentation will be written.</li>
 <li> EXTRACT_ALL:
       - if this tag is set to YES, doxygen will assume all entities in documentation are documented.</li>
 <li> FILE_PATTERNS: